huijae-an/manim-videos/README.md

 # manim-videos

-Creating educational videos on core concepts in Computer Science and Data Science using the [Manim](https://www.manim.community/) animation library.
+Creating educational videos on core concepts in Computer Science and Data Science using [Manim](https://www.manim.community/).

 **Topics covered so far:**